vmware-tanzu/pinniped/site/content/docs/howto/supervisor/configure-supervisor.md

   - /docs/howto/configure-supervisor/
 ---

-The Supervisor is an [OpenID Connect (OIDC)](https://openid.net/connect/) issuer that supports connecting a single "upstream" identity provider to many "downstream" cluster clients.
+The Supervisor is an [OpenID Connect (OIDC)](https://openid.net/connect/) issuer that supports connecting "upstream" identity providers to many "downstream" cluster clients.
 When a user authenticates, the Supervisor can issue [JSON Web Tokens (JWTs)](https://tools.ietf.org/html/rfc7519) that can be [validated by the Pinniped Concierge]({{< ref "configure-concierge-jwt" >}}).

 This guide explains how to expose the Supervisor's REST endpoints to clients.